Mortgage Renewal · Calgary & Alberta

 The Renewal Mistake Most Calgary Homeowners Make

-When your renewal letter arrives, your bank is counting on one thing: that you'll sign it and send it back without shopping around.
-Most people do.
-And it's the most expensive 10 minutes of their homeownership.
+When your renewal letter arrives, your bank is betting you'll sign and send it back without shopping around.
+Most people do — and it's the most expensive 10 minutes of their homeownership.
+Your bank's renewal offer is almost never their best rate.
+Brokers routinely beat it in 48 hours, for free.

-Concrete Example — $400,000 Mortgage, 0.5% Rate Improvement
+Concrete Example — $400,000 Mortgage

-Bank's posted renewal rate
+Bank's renewal offer

 5.39%